 You can find out more about the choir, the organist, the church and the other five videos in our introduction to the Choral Organ Accompaniment Series.

 “O Thou the Central Orb” – Charles Wood

-The first release in the 2018 series is the rousing favourite, “O Thou the Central Orb” by Charles Wood.
-Like his near contemporary Stanford, Wood hailed from the island of Ireland, and succeeded the former as Professor of Music at Cambridge University in the last few years of his life, after Stanford died in 1924.
+Like his near contemporary Stanford, Charles Wood hailed from the island of Ireland, and succeeded the former as Professor of Music at Cambridge University in the last few years of his life, after Stanford died in 1924.
 Wood had been in the first cohort of students of composition at the Royal College of Music, and is principally known for his Anglican church music, most of which was written in the later part of his life.

-This is played on a custom built Envoy 23-S, which is a very popular church instrument.
+Watch the video of Charles Wood’s “O Thou the Central Orb” below.
+This is played by Jonathan Kingston on a custom built Envoy 23-S, which is a very popular church organ.

 - Welsh Church Organ Pilgrimage: Part Two - 14/05/2019

 - Portable Organ for TV Studio Mass - 13/05/2019

 - [Client Installation] St Mary the Virgin and All Saints Debden Church - 08/05/2019